cw1091293482/Deep-Incremental-Image-Retrieval/README.md

         #labels_select = [labels[i] for i in range(len(labels)) if labels[i] > 99 and labels[i] <= 199] # 59,74,89,104,119 dog
         #images = [images[i] for i in range(len(labels)) if labels[i] > 99 and labels[i] <= 199] # 99, 124, 149, 174, 199 cub

-Note that *99* is for the first 100 classes on UCSD Birds-200, and 59 is for the first 60 classes on Stanford-Dogs-120
+Note that *99* is for the first 100 classes on UCSD Birds-200, and *59* is for the first 60 classes on Stanford-Dogs-120
-For *Standford_dog.py*, there is no any changes.
+For the script *Standford_dog.py*, there is no any changes.
 In this stage, an initial model will be trained and saved, according the number of training epochs.
 For example, when training on the first *100* classes on the Caltech-UCSD Birds-200 dataset